 - Fifty cents for an ear of roasted corn from a street vendor is top dollar; you can get a tamale for 35 cents.

-- You can buy a big plate of hot carbs for a buck in the mercados -- you just have to get off any city's beaten path, even by one block.
+- You can buy a big plate of hot carbs for a buck in the mercados—you have to get off any city's beaten path, even by one block.

 Use Public Transportation to Save